+When faced with bad breath, many people immediately turn to temporary solutions rather than address the cause of the problem.
 The reality is that bad breath can be caused by health conditions, foods, and possibly your habits.
 If you suffer from chronic bad breath, you should first examine your hygiene habits.
 Make sure that you floss at least once a day, and that you brush your teeth regularly.

-It is also possible for chronic dry mouth conditions to play a part in the development of bad breath.
+It is also possible for chronic dry mouth to play a part in the development of bad breath.
 Dry mouth is caused by the decomposition of dead cells in your mouth and on your tongue.
 This decomposition results in an unpleasant odor.

 Following a raw food diet, or simply modifying your diet towards drinking and eating healthier things, such as organic fruits and vegetables, does not generally have such negative results on bad breath.

-Lack of Digestion and Bad Breath
+Lack of Digestion & Bad Breath

-One of the culprits involved in having a sluggish digestion is the lack of hydrochloric acid in the stomach.
+One of the culprits involved in having sluggish digestion is the lack of hydrochloric acid in the stomach.
 If there isn't enough hydrochloric acid, food that is undigested winds up being passed into your intestines where it emits a noxious odor.
 This odor then causes bad breath.

 Natural Remedies for Bad Breath

 In your quest to find a solution to your problem, you may be tempted to turn to your favorite over the counter mouthwash.
 Mouthwash is one of those temporary treatments that can be used in the fight against bad breath, but its effects will not last for more than about an hour.